Online evaluations in AI Configs

 Configure provider credentials

-Online evals use your configured model provider credentials to run evaluations.
-Make sure your organization’s model providers, such as OpenAI or Anthropic, are connected before installing judges.
+Online evaluations use your configured model provider credentials.
+Make sure your organization has connected providers such as OpenAI or Anthropic before installing judges.

 Install and attach judges